 The MTHFR Nutritionist™

-Providing nutrition and wellness counseling for 30 years
+Providing nutrition and wellness counseling for over 30 years

 Diane's love of science began at a young age, when she won the science fair in 5th grade.
 At age 16 she took an anatomy and physiology class, and she knew then she wanted to work in the medical field as a nutritionist.
 In college she became interested in psychology, and early in her career developed a passion for helping women and men to listen to their bodies and eat without guilt, anxiety or shame.
 She continues to enjoy looking at her clients health from a holistic viewpoint, and merging her knowledge of science, medicine and psychology.

 Diane completed a Bachelor of Science degree in Clinical Nutrition from California Polytechnic State University, San Luis Obispo, graduating summa cum laude and Phi Kappa Phi.
 She completed her medical internship at Mercy Hospital and Medical Center in San Diego, CA, and in 1985 became a Registered Dietitian (RD).
 After working on an eating disorders unit for three years and receiving training in cognitive behavioral therapy, she went back to school and earned a Master of Science degree (MS) in Nutritional Science from California State University, Long Beach.
 Her Master's thesis was original research in the field of eating disorders, and in 1990 she graduated on the Dean's List of University Scholars and Artists.